DizzyFIX: Benign paroxysmal positional vertigo

 Benign paroxysmal positional vertigo (BPPV) is the most common cause of peripheral vertigo.
 It can be characterized by three main symptoms: positional onset, spinning dizziness and short-lived symptoms.
-The primary diagnostic maneuver is the Dix-Hallpike which elicits the cardinal sign associated with BPPV, rotatory nystagmus.
+The primary diagnostic maneuver is the Dix-Hallpike test which elicits the cardinal sign associated with BPPV, rotatory nystagmus.

 Background

 The DizzyFIX was originally developed by otolaryngologists to assist in the long-term treatment of patients with a known history of recurrent BPPV.
 BPPV is frequently highly recurrent with rates as high as 50%.
 Radtke et al. have suggested that home treatment is both safe and effective when training is adequate but that the key cause of failure of the home treatment is an imperfect repositioning maneuver.
 As a result of failed home treatments, the DizzyFIX was developed to assist patients in the performance of a correct particle repositioning maneuver.
 Research to date indicates that the use of the device is correlated with a correct particle repositioning maneuver.